tdsmith/aRrgh/README.md

 Moral of the story: **only use factors when you explicitly mean to, and stop R from coercing your character vectors into factors when you don't.**

 # Colophon
 © Tim Smith 2012.
 This work is made available under a [Creative Commons Attribution-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US) License.

-Thanks to [Kevin Ushey](https://twitter.com/kevin_ushey) for helpful discussions!
-Anything you don't like about this document is my fault and not his.
+Some additional content added by Kevin Ushey.